Updated on September 1, 2021

 When creating a list of companies for reaching out, you need to check out the company’s website and social profiles of the decision-makers to get a better insight into the main activities, concerns and difficulties the companies may have.
 These insights helps you prepare the buyer persona and match it with a tailored approach.

-From the filtered companies, develop a highly-targeted lead list and hyper-relevant content and personalized content for the first outreach.
+From the filtered companies, develop a highly-targeted lead list and relevant and hyper-personalized content for the first outreach.

 For example, if using the Sales.Rocks Company Search Module, primarily choose the country where you want to focus your efforts to.
 To narrow the search, check out the list of NACE codes and choose the one that works for you.
 This will help you pick an industry where your solution will be beneficial.